 (2019)

+Summary of the revisions

+The following revisions were made;

+– In noting h), revised portions of the text

+– In the annex, added a frequency band used in Brazil and revised the frequency band used in the United States.

 Scope

 This Recommendation provides guidance on harmonized frequency bands to be used by intelligent transport systems (ITS) pertaining to the exchange of information to improve traffic management and to assist safe driving.
 The Recommendation encourages administrations to use harmonized frequency bands throughout the ITU-R Regions for those ITS applications.
 Examples of the relevant frequency bands are provided in the Annex to this Recommendation.